alan-turing-institute/data-safe-haven/processes/provider-overview.md

 For Tier 3 and above, the high-security data transfer process is required.
 Lower-security data transfer processes are allowed at Tier 2 and below.

 ### Data egress
-At Tier 1 and 0 users should be permitted to copy out data when they believe their local device is secure, with the permission of the Investigator.
+At Tier 1 and 0 users are permitted to copy out data when they believe their local device is secure, with the permission of the Investigator.

 At Tier 2 and above, the Investigator and Referee are required to review and approve all egress of data or code from the Environment.